Jones–Imboden Raid

 The Jones–Imboden Raid was a Confederate military action conducted in western Virginia (now the state of West Virginia) in April and May 1863 during the American Civil War.
 The raid, led by Brig.
 Gens.
-William E. Jones and John D. Imboden, was aimed at disrupting traffic on the vital Baltimore and Ohio Railroad and reasserting Confederate authority in transmountain Virginia in an effort to derail the growing statehood movement in the region, since voters had in March approved a new Constitution and statehood only awaited Congressional and Presidential approval.
+William E. Jones and John D. Imboden, was aimed at disrupting traffic on the vital Baltimore and Ohio Railroad and reasserting Confederate authority in transmountain Virginia in an effort to derail the growing statehood movement in the region, since voters had in March approved a new Constitution and statehood only awaited Congressional and Presidential approval, which took place before the raid began.
+President Lincoln issued the statehood proclamation on April 20, 1863.

 Raiders claimed success from a military vantage, since they severely damaged several railroad bridges (though not the two most critical), as well as an oil field and other critical Union resources.
 Raiders also captured valuable supplies and gained recruits.
 From a political standpoint, however, the raid failed, for it had little effect on pro-statehood sentiment, and West Virginia was admitted as the 35th state of the Union in June.

 Background

 The raid was first proposed by John Hanson McNeill of McNeill's Rangers.
 He planned to destroy at least one important bridge of the Baltimore and Ohio (B&O) Railroad, which was vital to the Union supply lines through western Virginia.
 McNeill's idea was expanded into a two-prong attack.
-While Gen. Jones attacked the B&O between Grafton (West) Virginia and Oakland, Maryland, Gen. Imboden would attack Union garrisons at Beverly, Philippi, and Buckhannon.
+While Gen. William E. "Grumble" Jones attacked the B&O between Grafton (West) Virginia and Oakland, Maryland, Gen. John D. Imboden would attack Union garrisons at Beverly, Philippi, and Buckhannon.
 Raiders wanted to secure supplies, disrupt the B&O Railroad, raise recruits and, if possible, cripple the Unionist government in Wheeling—which was a growing industrial city because of the B&O, and as a major Ohio River port where the Wheeling Suspension Bridge carried the National Road across the Ohio River.